Zhrasa/London-Fire-Brigade-Callout-Analysis/README.md

 <div align="center">
 Fig. The change in the accuracy (blue) and the f1 score (orange) with the maximum depth (x) of the Fire IncidentGroup Decision Tree.</div>

+The resulting model used the DayOfCall (April 11th and April 12th) and the NumCalls (less than 3) features to determine whether an incident was an actual fire (Fig. 3.8).
+No attempt was made to retrain the model while preserving the temporal features as integers instead of one-hot-encoded categorical due to the time constraints.

 ![image](https://github.com/user-attachments/assets/2dc202d1-4bba-4b92-a461-5071cfef900a)
 <div align="center">
+Fig. 3.8.
+The Fire IncidentGroup Decision Tree visualisation
 </div>

 ![image](https://github.com/user-attachments/assets/7f10cf25-9957-40fb-8568-9c31fa258e6b)